-Termoli ferry port in Italy connects you with San Domino (Tremiti) in Tremiti Islands with a choice of up to 38 ferry crossings per week.
-The duration of the Termoli to San Domino crossing is from 50 minutes and the crossing is operated by Tirrenia, NLG & MS&G.
+Termoli ferry port in Italy connects you with San Domino (Tremiti) in Tremiti Islands with a choice of up to 21 ferry crossings per week.
+The duration of the Termoli to San Domino crossing is from 1 hour and the crossing is operated by NLG.

 Termoli is a town in the province of Campobasso, on the Adriatic coast of Italy, in the region of Molise.

 Once known as a fishing port, Termoli has now developed into one of the favorite resorts for Italian families, well known for its beaches and old fortifications.